JayAlvn/Fraud-Detection-RAG-Pipeline-FRAG-/README.md

-# F-RAG — Fraud Detection RAG Pipeline

-A desktop application that uses **Retrieval-Augmented Generation (RAG)** to analyse enterprise documents, answer questions about them, and flag **fraud risk** with a confidence-scored, source-cited breakdown for human review.
+A desktop application that uses **Retrieval-Augmented Generation (RAG)** to analyze enterprise documents with dense cross-referencing, answer questions about them, as well as flag  **fraud risk** with a confidence-scored, source-cited breakdown for human review.

 Built with a **Python / FastAPI** backend (ChromaDB + local embeddings + a local